Skip naar de inhoud

 Help with your choice

-Everyone in the Netherlands is registered in the Donor Register from the age of 18.
+Everyone in the Netherlands is in the Donor Register from the age of 18.
 In it, you indicate whether or not you want to donate organs and tissues.
 How do you make that choice?

 Talking about your choice